 - Log in to Twitter with the account and visit the Advanced Search option.
 You can also follow this link https://twitter.com/search-advanced

-- There are plenty of search filters that will allow you to search tweets by word(s), phrase(s), or even hashtag(s).
+- There are plenty of search filters that will let you search for tweets by word(s), phrase(s), or even hashtag(s).
 You even have the option to do so in a plethora of different languages as well as words you want to be omitted from the search.

 - Once you’ve provided an entry (or entries) to the boxes provided, enter your Twitter @username in the “From These Accounts” box under the People category.
 You may also include retweets that use the entry or entries provided by putting a check in the “Include Retweets” checkbox.

 - After all the entries are typed in, click the Search button.

 - The tweets that are pulled will be determined by the criteria you entered.
 At this point, simply click on Delete beneath each post you wish to have removed from your timeline.
 You will have to delete each tweet one by one as there is still no Twitter provided option for bulk deletion as declared in their Help Center.
 “We do not provide a way to bulk-delete tweets.
 You can only delete Tweets manually, one by one.”

 Using advanced filters makes it easy to find those specific tweets from five years ago that you desperately want to erase from the internet forever.

 Removal By Date

 If you happen to have a memory that prefers numbers to words, you can find the tweets targeted for deletion using the Advanced Search option to filter your tweets by date.
 This includes all of those tweets that you let slip prior to the immediate 3200 that are visible on your timeline.
 How to delete tweets by date:

 - While in Advanced Search, scroll down to the Dates section located just below the Places section.
 Enter the dates you wish to search into the From and To sections.

 - Type in your @username into the appropriate box and click the Search button.